 High also for wildlife, good zoom (18 – 200 mm) powerful 11x magnification range.

-The structure which the lens mount is made of metal accompanied by a plastic filter ring.
+A plastic filter ring accompanies the structure on which the lens mount is made of metal.
 It has seven diaphragm elements, which are rounded, and these form the opening, thus managing to produce pleasant, unfocused backgrounds.

-There is only a small control surface on the lens, which is located between the focus and the zoom rings and is only a tiny zoom lock switch since all the functions of the lens are controlled through the camera.
+There is only a small control surface on the lens, which is located between the focus and the zoom rings and is only a tiny zoom lock switch since all the lenses’ functions are controlled through the camera.
 On top of that, there is no distance scale, depth of field scale, or infrared index marker.

 A sophisticated and versatile zoom lens, the SEL18200 from Sony features Optical SteadyShot -OSS, with active mode image stabilization, which is unmatched when shooting movies as you move.